frediethomas/helm-charts/readme.txt

 4. Be on the master branch and take a pull
 5. edit the chart inside the helm-charts folder.
 6. Once the editing is done we need to create the packages.
-For that on command prompt be on repo root location and perform helm package helm-charts/* .              --dot is present Ensure you are not inside "helm-charts" folder.On success we will see pacakges created messages on command prompt.
+For that on command prompt be on repo root location and perform helm package helm-charts/*                     ---tested in linux Ensure you are not inside "helm-charts" folder.On success we will see pacakges created messages on command prompt.
+   Also if there are multiple folders and only a specific package needs to be modified and packed,can give exact packagename instead of *.
 7. Now we need generate the index file using : helm repo index --url https://frediethomas.github.io/helm-charts/ .         --dot is present